mikekatz04/BOWIE/snr_calculator_folder/README.rst

 .. _BOWIE: https://mikekatz04.github.io/BOWIE/
 .. _arXiv:1807.02511: https://arxiv.org/abs/

-The main snr function is ``gwsnrcalc.gw_snr_calculator.snr``.
+The main snr function is :func:`gwsnrcalc.gw_snr_calculator.snr`.
 It has the capability to perform calculations in parallel across processors for faster calculation.

-The waveform generator creates PhenomD amplitude waveforms for binary black hole inspiral, merger, and ringdown.
+The waveform generator (:mod:`gwsnrcalc.utils.waveforms`) creates either circular or eccentric waveforms.

+Circular waveforms are created with PhenomD amplitude waveforms for binary black hole inspiral, merger, and ringdown.
 PhenomD is from Husa et al 2016 (`arXiv:1508.07250`_) and Khan et al 2016 (`arXiv:1508.07253`_).
 The current waveforms returned are in units of characteristic strain.

+Eccentric waveforms are generated according to Peters evolution only for the inspiral phase.

 .. _arXiv:1508.07250: https://arxiv.org/abs/1508.07250
 .. _arXiv:1508.07253: https://arxiv.org/abs/1508.07253

-The snr grid generator: ``gwsnrcalc.generate_contour_data.py`` uses ``gwsnrcalc.gw_snr_calculator.snr`` to create SNR grids for contour plots (like those used in BOWIE).
+The snr grid generator: :mod:`gwsnrcalc.generate_contour_data` uses `:func:`gwsnrcalc.gw_snr_calculator.snr` to create SNR grids for contour plots (like those used in BOWIE).

-Available via pip and on github: https://github.com/mikekatz04/BOWIE/tree/master/snr_calculator_folder/
+Available via pip and on github: https://github.com/mikekatz04/BOWIE/

 Getting Started
 ===============